numberly/gitlab2rbac/README.md

 $ kubectl apply -f https://raw.githubusercontent.com/numberly/gitlab2rbac/master/deploy/gitlab2rbac.yaml
 ```

-This will deploy `gitlab2rbac` to your cluster, under the `gitlab2rbac` namespace.
-The components in the manifest are:
+This deployment will run `gitlab2rbac` in the `gitlab2rbac` namespace.
+The manifest includes:

-* the deployment, which is the cluster-wide controller that handles RBAC policies
+* A deployment resource, which acts as the cluster-wide controller for RBAC policies.
-* the service account and the RBAC permissions that the controller needs to function
+* A service account and associated RBAC permissions required for the controller to operate.

 ## Running locally
 ### Requirements
+To run `gitlab2rbac` locally, you need:

-* A kube environment, you can set up a [minikube](https://minikube.sigs.k8s.io/docs/)
+* A Kubernetes environment, such as one set up with [minikube](https://minikube.sigs.k8s.io/docs/).
-* Python 3 (should also work with Python 2 but it's not supported)
+* Python 3 (Python 2 might work but is not supported).
-* Virtualenv (recommended)
+* Virtualenv (recommended for environment isolation).

 ### Setup
 Even if `gitlab2rbac` doesn't run inside Kubernetes, it needs a cluster with existing cluster roles.
 Create them with: